-Chula Vista is competing in a national competition of small and medium-sized cities to see who can become the most energy efficient.
+Chula Vista recently competed in a national competition of small and medium-sized cities to see who can become the most energy efficient.
 The winner will be awarded up to $5 million dollars!
 Visit the GUEP webpage here:www.guep.org.

 FREE Home Energy & Water Check-Ups

 Sign up for a FREE home energy & water check-up to determine some initial opportunities to improve your efficiency.
 The 30-minute evaluation is performed by a trained City staff.

 contact us at firstname.lastname@example.org or (619) 409-3893.

 - No-cost energy & water saving devices may be provided!

-Come visit the City's Conservation Section booth or Energy Roadshow trailer to learn about how you can reduce your energy bills, while making your home more comfortable and healthy at Farmers Market at the Otay Ranch Town Center (Please contact City's Conservation Section at (619) 409-3893 for participation dates).
+Come visit the City's Conservation Section booth to learn about how you can reduce your energy bills while making your home more comfortable and healthy at Farmers Market at the Otay Ranch Town Center (Please contact City's Conservation Section at (619) 409-3893 for participation dates).